-- A. Lighting and Glare: All exterior lighting in the Historic Design Review District and Village District shall be in keeping with historic character of the commercial area of the village.
-All exterior lighting in all districts shall be shielded and downcast.
-Interior and exterior lighting, glare or reflection are prohibited if they: - 1) Constitute an unreasonable nuisance to other property owners or tenants - 2) Are found to not contribute to the aesthetics, scenic value, or character of the area and the community - 3) Could impair the vision of pedestrians or the driver of a motor vehicle or an aircraft - B. Safety: Where a potential safety hazard exists, either from temporary or permanent activities, provisions shall be undertaken to minimize physical hazards. - C. Traffic and Pedestrian Safety: Development shall provide for pedestrian walkways to ensure a safe and efficient means for pedestrians to navigate the town on foot or by bicycle.
+A. Lighting and Glare: All exterior lighting in the Historic Design Review District and Village District shall be in keeping with historic character of the commercial area of the village.
+All exterior lighting in all Districts shall be shielded and downcast.
+Interior and exterior lighting, glare or reflection are prohibited if they:

+1. Constitute an unreasonable nuisance to other property owners or tenants.

+2. Are found to not contribute to the aesthetics, scenic value, or character of the area and the community.

+3. Could impair the vision of pedestrians or the driver of a motor vehicle or an aircraft.

+- B. Safety: Where a potential safety hazard exists, either from temporary or permanent activities, provisions shall be undertaken to minimize physical hazards. - C. Traffic and Pedestrian Safety: Development shall provide for pedestrian walkways to ensure a safe and efficient means for pedestrians to navigate the Town on foot or by bicycle.
 Special consideration shall be made for children's safety.
 Traffic patterns shall be reviewed for safety, ease of traffic flow, and efficiency.
-Access to public roadways require the approval of the Town of Wilmington (for access to town roads) or the State of Vermont (for access to state highways) pursuant to 19 V.S.A. § 1111. - D. Commercial Parking, Residential Parking and Loading Areas: Pursuant to 24 V.S.A. § 4414(4) All commercial parking and loading areas in all districts in the town shall adhere to the following standards: - 1.
-Parking Spaces Required: With the exception of the Historic Design Review District, for every building hereafter changed in Use, erected, or altered or extended in such a way as likely to increase the need for more parking, there shall be off-street parking spaces as set forth below. - 2.
-Size of Parking Spaces: Parking space size shall be a minimum of ten (10) feet by eighteen (18) feet.
+Access to Public Roadways require the approval of the Town of Wilmington (for access to Town Roads) or the State of Vermont (for access to state highways) pursuant to 19 VSA § 1111. - D. Commercial Parking, Residential Parking and Loading Areas: Pursuant to 24 VSA § 4414(4) All commercial parking and loading areas in all Districts in the Town shall adhere to the following standards:

+1. Parking Spaces Required: With the exception of the Historic Design Review District, for every building hereafter changed in Use, erected, or altered or extended in such a way as likely to increase the need for more parking, there shall be off-street parking spaces as set forth below.

+2. Size of Parking Spaces: Parking space size shall be a minimum of ten (10) feet by eighteen (18) feet.
 Smaller parking spaces are allowed only where circumstances calling for added spaces outweigh the risks and public inconvenience of smaller spaces.
-Special consideration should be given to safety, pedestrian, and disabled persons concerns when smaller spaces are allowed. - 3.
-Electric Vehicle Charging Stations (EVCS) are allowed as an Accessory Use in all districts, in approved off street parking areas. - 4.
-Minimum Number of Spaces: The minimum number of required spaces are: - i.
-Dwelling, Multi-Family: Two (2) parking spaces for every Dwelling unit. - ii.Lodging: One and one-half (1.5) parking space for every guest bedroom. - iii.
-Multi Business Centers and Offices: One (1) parking space for every four hundred (400) square feet of business or office space. - iv.
+Special consideration should be given to safety, pedestrian, and disabled persons concerns when smaller spaces are allowed.

+Electric Vehicle Charging Stations (EVCS) are allowed as an Accessory Use in all Districts, in approved off street parking areas.

+3. Minimum Number of Spaces: The minimum number of required spaces are:

+a.
+Dwelling, Multi-Family: One (1) parking space for every Dwelling unit b.
+Lodging: One and one-half (1.5) parking space for every guest bedroom.

+c.
+Multi-Business Centers and Offices: One (1) parking space for every four hundred (400) square feet of business or office space.

+d.
 Retail Business: One (1) parking space for every two hundred (200) square feet of retail area.